Zakaria-Latif/pfs_server/README.md

 The matches query takes a paginationInput object, which specifies how many matches to retrieve and where to start.
 The query returns a list of matches, including their name, location, and time.

-### To retrieve a single match, you can use the following GraphQL query:
+### To retrieve a single match, you can use the following GraphQL query

 ```
 query {